 3. By the desire of the church leadership.

 A. Discipline of members shall be the responsibility of the elders of the Church.
 These persons shall have sole authority in determining heretical deviations from the Statement of Faith and moral violations as stated in Scripture.
 If an elder is the subject of a disciplinary matter, he shall not sit as member of the disciplinary committee.
 He shall be entitled to the same steps as other Church members and be subject to the same discipline.
-Disciplinary procedures regarding the Senior Pastor shall adhere to the policies and authority of the Eastern Regional Conference, Churches of God.
+Disciplinary procedures regarding the Senior Pastor shall be conducted of a special council called by the elders and 2/3 majority vote of the congregation.

 B. Members are expected to demonstrate special loyalty and concern for one another.
 When a member becomes aware of an offense of such magnitude that it hinders spiritual growth and testimony, he is to go alone to the offending party and seek to restore his brother.
 Before he goes, he should first examine himself.
 When he goes, he should go with a spirit of humility and have the goal of restoration.
 If reconciliation is not reached, the person is to be brought before an elder.
 If no repentance is demonstrated, he is brought before the elder board and subject to expulsion from membership by the entire congregational meeting.